tylim88/FirelordJS/README.md

 ## Nested Composite Query Rulings

-(Web version's issue only, admin can skip this section)
+(Web feature only, admin can skip this section)

 Rulings for `or` & `and` composite query are ready, rulings works with nested query, example: